-Read Chris Tachibana’s exclusive interview with Nobel Laureate in Chemistry 2018 Frances H. Arnold and her bold approaches to optimizing enzymes for society’s benefit.
+Read Chris Tachibana’s exclusive interview with Frances H. Arnold, a Nobel Laureate in Chemistry 2018, and learn more about her bold approaches to optimizing enzymes for society’s benefit.

 Arnold, the California Institute of Technology Linus Pauling Professor of Chemical Engineering, Bioengineering and Biochemistry, received half the 2018 award, with half to Gregory Winter, University of Cambridge and George P. Smith, University of Missouri.

 The honor was for directed evolution of enzymes, which Arnold alters to have science-fiction abilities.
 She gets proteins to work at temperatures or in solvents that kill ordinary enzymes.
 She directs them to bond carbon to silicon for compounds never found in cells.